The franklin scholars beacon programme

 How It Works:

-The Franklin Scholars programme is built on evidence-based research to create a leading peer-tutoring programme and a standard in best practice.
+The Franklin Scholars beacon programme for secondary schools, is built an evidence-based peer-mentoring programme and a standard in best practice.

-Working closely with your school over a year-long programme, we support cohorts of older pupils - the Franklin Scholars - to become better learners while they tutor and mentor younger pupils.
+Working closely with your school over a year-long programme, we support cohorts of older pupils - the Franklin Scholars - to become better learners while they tutor, mentor, and support younger pupils.
 These are typically Year 10 or Year 12 students.

-We match the Franklin Scholars with at-risk younger students (typically Year 7 or Year 9s), and set them up to lead weekly sessions that combine group activities, 1:1 academic support and 1:1 mentoring.
-We offer both literacy and numeracy programmes!
+We match the Franklin Scholars with vulnerable younger students (typically Year 7 or Year 9s), and set them up to lead weekly sessions that combine group activities, 1:1 academic support (literacy and numeracy focus areas available) and 1:1 mentoring.

 We recruit Franklin Scholars through applications and interviews.
 Mentees are referred by teachers.

 Franklin Scholars, mentees and staff Programme Leaders each receive targeted training from our team.